Skip to main content

 Tiger Tail Ice Cream (Crème glacée queue de tigre)

-Orange ice cream with a swirl of black licorice.
-A nostalgic treat enjoyed by many Canadians.
+Orange ice cream shot through with a swirl of black licorice.
+A throwback flavour a lot of Canadians remember from childhood.

 Saskatoon Berry Pie (Tarte aux Saskatoon)